How to read the Machine Learning Is Fun! book

 If you purchased the Developer Bundle, you’ll have access to the hands-on projects.
 To make it easy to get started, you’ll also have access to a pre-configured virtual machine that makes it easy to run the project code without installing a bunch of machine learning libraries.

-To use the virtual machine, you need to first install VMware.
+To run the virtual machine, you need to first install VMware.
 If don’t already have it, install the right version for your operation system:

 Windows: VMware Player (free)